It was only mere moments ago, ladies and gentlemen, that I shared with you what I had recently learned.

 He wants it to go down the tubes.

-Uh he wanted it to because to him, in his political universe, presidential failure equals Democrat success.
+He wanted it to because to him, in his political universe, presidential failure equals Democrat success.

 I mean, he was saying last week, well, this is a Republican bill.

-This is the President's bill.
+This is the president's bill.

 The New York Times has one of the most incredible editorials.